Last modified: March 15, 2022

 - Payment information

+a.
 In order to use mobility services through the Jelbi app, you must provide payment information directly to LogPay during the registration process (see also D.V.1).
 LogPay is the controller responsible for processing your personal data.

 - Online validation of your driving licence and ID card